 As a company, we are a small winery with 30 employees.
 This makes it all more important that we provide a comfortable workplace that promotes the long-term employment of those who represent the accumulation of our knowledge of winemaking.
-We are promoting maternity and child raising leave for our employees (several months of paid leave as stipulated by German labor laws) and we support various styles of work for our employees to focus both on their professional and personal lives from the establishment of these programs to a two-month telework system.
+We are promoting maternity and child raising leave for our employees (several months of paid leave as stipulated by German labor laws).